-Starting with a basic marinade that’s made up of Worcestershire sauce, water, garlic, salt, and pepper, you can layer it with other flavors, such as chile powder, cayenne, chipotle, Chinese five-spice powder, ginger, liquid smoke or whatever you desire.
+Starting with a basic marinade that’s made up of Worcestershire sauce, water, garlic, salt, and pepper, you can layer it with other flavors, such as chili powder, cayenne, chipotle, Chinese five-spice powder, ginger, liquid smoke, or whatever you desire.

 I’ve already lost a couple of pounds, so here’s hoping I’ll be able to fit into my nice clothes in time for my brother’s wedding in a few weeks.
 Thankfully, I have homemade beef jerky to help me meet my weight-loss goal.

 - 2 pounds boneless beef top round, fat trimmed, partially frozen

 - 4 cloves garlic, minced

 - Slice the partially frozen beef into long strips about 1/8 of an inch thick.
 Mix all the other ingredients together, except for the cayenne.

 - Place the beef in the marinade and let it sit, refrigerated, for at least 6 hours.
 After the beef has marinated, wipe off the excess liquid and pieces of minced garlic and place on foil-lined sheets with no overlap.
 Sprinkle meat with cayenne pepper.

 - Cook in the oven at 175° F for 3 hours and then turn over strips.
 Cook for another 2-3 hours or until it has a dry and leathery texture.
 (You don’t want it so brittle that it snaps.

 - Keeps in the refrigerator for 3 weeks.